viadee/bpmn.ai-patterns/README.md

 ## Group 4: Sustainability

 ### Drift Detection
-Most AI applications do not learn continously (and rightly so).
+Most AI applications do not learn continuously (and rightly so).
 This, however, raises the question: _"How often do I need to train my ML model with new data?"_

 Drift (or Concept Drift) is a technical term that describes the fact that data becomes stale after some time.
 ML models derived from data therefore also become stale: The  knowledge baked into the model and reality drift apart.
-The following patterns helps to measure this effect.
+The following pattern helps to measure this effect.

 Clerks are randomly assigned cases here with a certain probability.
 This non-automation rate is freely selectable, but should generally not be 0%, so that fresh training data is available in the future.
-An example: A company that has recorded market or customer behavior over a long period of time and used it for ML based marketing automation must fear, that the data from before the corona pandemic is no longer meaningful - the model has experienced a (sudden) concept drift.
+An example: A company that has recorded market or customer behavior over a long period of time and used it for ML-based marketing automation must fear, that the data from before the corona pandemic is no longer meaningful - the model has experienced a (sudden) concept drift.

 ![Drift Detection](models/drift-detection.png "Drift Detection")

 In order to notice these drifts in less obvious cases, manual decisions are sporadically required.
 They create a reference.
 Often only parts of the market behavior change - small things like new car brands make it difficult for a machine learning model to generalize rules from the past into the future.
 A continuous supply of up-to-date, manual decisions helps here as well.

-:bulb: The pattern can also be used as a feature toggle for a pilot, i.e. a riskless rollout, if the degree of automation adjusts close to 0%.
+:bulb: The pattern can also be used as a feature toggle for a pilot, i.e. a riskless rollout if the degree of automation adjusts close to 0%.

 :warning: It is important to log for each case whether a manual or an automatic decision has been made, in order to ensure auditability and to prevent the model from following its own unverified decisions in later training rounds.